Coefficient of Conservatism:

 The very short filaments and long anthers usually make this species easily recognizable; the filaments are rarely as long as 4 mm.
 The petals may be white [f. flexipes], maroon [f. walpolei (Farw.)
 Fernald], intermediate in shade, or reddish basally and white terminally.
 Different color forms may be found growing together.
 The odor may apparently be either sweet or foul; this varies somewhat with the age of the flowers.

-Forms with petal colors other than white may represent hybrid swarms derived from T. erectum and white-flowered T. flexipes.
+Forms with petal colors other than white are suspected to represent hybrid swarms derived from crossing with T. erectum.